hharnisc/user-service/README.md

 Updates a user with a userId.

-All feilds except `id` are optional.
+All fields except `id` are optional.

 - `email` sets current email and appends to known emails if not seen yet
 - `provider` must be specified if `providerInfo` is set